This doth be a machine-wrought text which may contain errors!

 | Backup | Security copy of data and systems | Proxmox Backup, Veeam |

-A sound rule of thumb doth be the 3-2-1 rule:
+A good rule of thumb is the 3-2-1 rule:

 - 3 copies of thy data

-- 2 divers storage mediums (e.g., disc + cloud)
+- 2 diverse storage media (e.g., disk + cloud)

-- 1 copy without the premises (offsite)
+- 1 copy far from thy dwelling (offsite)

 Task the Second - Dost Thou Observe 3-2-1?